chekanov/ZWIBuilder/README.md

 ARUN https://factseek.org/r/wikipedia.php?q=Quark
 ````

-The program is in progress for the KSF foundation.
+This will create Quark.zwi.
 The program also attemots to view it in firefox.

+This program is in progress.

 S.C.
 (KSF)